Ask Amy #9 – “How Do I Clean My Sex Toys?”

 I’ve been going for STI testing regularly since 2009.
 Back then there tended to be a full, clothes-off-feet-up-in-stirrups examination by a nurse.
 But that hasn’t been the case for years.
 And as someone who has moved around a lot, I’ve been to quite a few different clinics.

 Every clinic I’ve been to in the last 6+ years has asked for either a urine sample or a self-swab, the latter being more common.
 This is a tiny tiny thing that you put in your vagina for a few seconds, swirl around and then pop into a sterile container and give to the clinic nurse.
 You do this in private, either behind a curtain in the consulting room or in the bathroom.
-(If you’re having anal or oral sex, they should do rectal and throat swabs too, though I sometimes have to prompt for this).
-They’ll also do a blood test, which is the most reliable way to screen for blood-borne infections such as syphilis and HIV.

 The most important bit is to speak to the nurse/practitioner on the day about any concerns you have, including your vaginismus.
-The swab things are really tiny (much much smaller than even the smallest tampon), but if anything going into your vagina is a no-go for you, they should offer you another option such as a urine test.
+The swab things are really tiny (much much smaller than even the smallest tampon), but if anything going into your vagina is a no-go for you, they should offer you another option such as a urine test wherever possible.
 STI testing shouldn’t have to be painful or uncomfortable.

 At some point during the test, they’ll ask you some questions about your sexual history, especially your most recent partners.
 Some of the questions might seem weird or irrelevant, but it’s important to answer them honestly.
 A good healthcare practitioner shouldn’t make you feel judged for whatever you tell them, and if they do, you’re within your rights to gently push back or even ask to see somebody else.

-After that, you usually wait two weeks for your results.
+After that, you usually wait around two weeks for your results.
 Some clinics will text you to tell you everything is okay, and others operate on a “no news is good news” policy.
 If there are any issues, they will call you and ask you to come in to discuss the issue and your treatment options.

 And that’s it!
 Go forth, lovely reader, and have lots of responsible safer sex.